Complex CNN CSI Enhancer for Integrated Sensing and Communications: ISAC Complex CNN CSI Enhancer

 \subsection{Structure of ISAC Complex CNN}

 The diagram of the ISAC complex CNN is shown in Fig.~\ref{fig:CNN_diagram}.
 We use two Resnet-like CNN structures to construct the backbone of the complex CNN.
-The general formulation of the output of a CNN is
+The general formulation of the output of a complex CNN is

-where $\Theta $ is the set of all the weights and bias parameters of the CNN; ${{\bf{\hat H}}_{in}}$ and ${{\bf{\hat H}}_{out}}$ are the input and output tensors, respectively.
-In this paper, we use 3 convolution layers for each CNN block, and each convolution layer is the concatenation of complex convolution and complex leaky Relu functions, i.e.,
+where $\Theta $ is the set of all the weights and bias parameters of the complex CNN; ${{\bf{\hat H}}_{in}}$ and ${{\bf{\hat H}}_{out}}$ are the input and output tensors, respectively.
+In this paper, we use three convolutional layers for each CNN block, and each convolutional layer is the concatenation of complex convolutional and leaky Relu functions, i.e.,